 No payment is made for accumulated sick leave when an employee retires or separates from Postal Service employment.

-Provisions of the Civil Service Retirement Act provide for the granting of credit for unused sick leave in calculating retirement or survivor annuity at the time of an employee’s retirement or death (see 562.4).
+Provisions of the Civil Service Retirement Act provide that credit for unused sick leave may be granted in calculating retirement or survivor annuity at the time of an employee’s retirement or death (see 562.4).
 Each 8 hours of sick leave represents 1 day of retirement credit.
-Unused sick leave days are converted to calendar time retirement credit, based on a 260-day work year (260 days x 8 hours = 2,080 hours).
+Unused sick-leave days are converted to calendar time retirement credit, based on a 260-day work year (260 days x 8 hours = 2,080 hours).

-Previously, there were no provisions for credit of sick leave upon retirement for employees under the Federal Employees Retirement System (FERS), except for those who were in the Civil Service Retirement System (CSRS) and transferred to FERS.
-See 580, Federal Employee Retirement System, for details for credit of sick leave upon retirement for FERS employees who formerly were covered by CSRS.
+Previously, no provisions existed for sick-leave credit upon retirement for employees under the Federal Employees Retirement System (FERS), except for those who were in the Civil Service Retirement System (CSRS) and transferred to FERS.
+See 580 for details about sick-leave credit upon retirement for FERS employees formerly covered by CSRS.

 If the OPM has approved an application for disability retirement effective on expiration of accumulated and accrued leave, or if the employee is being otherwise separated for physical or mental disability resulting in inability to perform the work, sick leave is granted at the rate of 8 hours per day, 40 hours per week, or 80 hours per pay period until the employee’s sick leave is exhausted.
 Payments may not be made, however, for any hours for which the employee received salary or leave payments from another federal agency.

-If an ill employee dies without returning to duty and without making application for sick leave, the postal official who is in charge of the installation grants sick leave for the period of illness or disability immediately prior to death.
-If the employee was in pay status on the day of death or immediately prior to death, the employee’s beneficiary is entitled to receive compensation without charge to leave for the date of death.
+If an ill employee dies without returning to duty and without applying for sick leave, the Postal Service official who is in charge of the installation grants sick leave for the period of illness or disability immediately before death.
+If the employee was in pay status on the day of death or immediately before death, the employee’s beneficiary is entitled to receive compensation without charge to leave for the date of death.
 The latter applies whether or not employees have leave to their credit.

 Collection for used but unearned sick leave at the time of separation is made in the same manner as for unearned annual leave (see 512.72).